doriantaylor/rb-forget-passwords/README.md

   # additional SMTP configuration would go here, if applicable.
 ```

+## Alternate Authentication Methods

+It is possible to take the token in the cookie and feed it in as
+either a `Basic` authentication password or `Bearer` token.
+In the
+case of `Basic`, the username is ignored.
+This enables `curl` or API
+access, or other automated things like feed readers.
+There is
+currently no UI for this, but an "app password" management screen is
+potentially on the horizon.

 ## Future Directions

 This project began on something of a lark, with the intent to make a